influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/administration/security.md

 ## Set up HTTPS

-HTTPS secures the communication between clients and the InfluxDB server, and, in some cases, HTTPS verifies the authenticity of the InfluxDB server to clients.
+Using HTTPS secures the communication between clients and the InfluxDB server, and, in some cases, HTTPS verifies the authenticity of the InfluxDB server to clients (bi-directional authentication).

 Resources:
 [HTTPS Setup](/influxdb/v1.2/administration/https_setup/)